CSC510-2015-Axitron/project2/README.md

 |       8      |       13         |      6.99     |
 |       9      |        4         |      0.01     |

-It is found that the top three groups having the lowest stink score also have low nonlinerity factor.
+We found that the top three groups having the lowest stink score also have low nonlinerity factor.
 Respectively, they are 0.01, N/A, and 0.13.
 Here, the nonlinearity factor for group 5 was not determined because there are only two milestones defined by the group.
-However, the group having low nonlinearity factor does not necessarily have low stink score, which means that good planning does not guarantee better execution.
-If we examine the top three groups having highest stink scores (14, 13, and 12) all of them have high nonlinearity in their milestones (2.71, 6.99, and 3.21).
-This finding agrees with the belief that poor project initation and unrealistic expections is one of the causes for project failure.
+However, the group that had a low nonlinearity factor does not necessarily have low stink score, which means that good planning does not guarantee better execution.
+If we examine the top three groups having the highest stink scores (14, 13, and 12) all of them have high nonlinearity in their milestones (2.71, 6.99, and 3.21).
+This finding agrees with the belief that poor project initiation and unrealistic expections is one of the causes for project failure.

 ---